wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 <a name="EncryptFiles"></a>

-## Encrypting whole files using GPG
+## BONUS: Encrypting whole files using GPG

 GPG can also be used for encryption and decryption of whole files, such as an executable (.exe) file for transmission over email, etc (not related to Git).